Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 Rule **1** rule is **ignored** as the value filter is outside the range of payout value.

 Rule **2** rule is **matched** on currency, country, and value range.
 The payment options returned would be those configured in the matching rule - the Amazon reward matching the Transaction country, which in this example is DE (Germany).
+If you had any `exclusions` specified for the reward group then these rewards would also be filtered out at this point too.